Homily (Reflection) for Friday of the Seventh Week in Ordinary Time (I) (24th February, 2017) on the Gospel

 Some Pharisees to test Jesus asked Him in today’s gospel, “Is it lawful for a man to divorce his wife?”
 And in response to Jesus’ question they further said that Moses allowed a man to divorce his wife with a dismissal certificate.
 But Jesus told them point-blank that it was as a result of their hardness of heart and took them back to its origin,

 God made them male and female.
 For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.
 So they are no longer two, but one flesh.
 Therefore what God has joined together, let no one separate.

 However, the fall of mankind affected even the nature of marriage, cf. Gen 3:9-12.
 Christ redeemed everything and reinstated marriage to its original state, indissolubility, cf. Jn 10:10; Lk 1:68; Tit 2:13-14.

-Regrettably, the state of marriage today is worse than it was when the Pharisees asked this question.
-People prepared certificates of dismissal before divorcing.
+Regrettably, the state of marriage today seems to be worse than it was when the Pharisees asked this question.
+People took time to prepare certificates of dismissal before divorcing.
 Marriage is today for fun instead of for life as God ordained it.
 Although many factors attack marriage today, we shall point out just one.
 God has been expelled from the marriage He instituted, cf. Mal 1:6.
 That couple of Cana in Galilee was saved from shame because they invited Jesus, His mother, and His disciples, cf. Jn 2:1-11.
-Many marriages can be saved today if we open the door for God.
-And let all hold marriage in honour and respect the sanctity of the marriage bed.
+Many marriages can be saved today only if the couple open the door for God.
+Finally, let all hold marriage in honour and respect the sanctity of the marriage bed.
 God will judge the immoral and adulterous, cf. Heb 13:4.